-Teaching assignments should be at least one to two weeks and up to 30 to 60 days.
+Volunteer teaching commitments should be at least two weeks (3-4+ weeks is preferred) and up to 30 to 60 days.

 There are three high schools at the refugee camp with more than 600 students per school.
 Classroom size is typically around 30 students.
-Additionally there is a small Junior College with < 200 students and a teacher's college with 45 students.
+Additionally there is a small Junior College with < 200 students, a Professional Development school with 45 students, and a Bible School with about 80 students.
 Classes start at 8:30a and finish at 3:30p.
 Teachers typically teach 4-5 classes (50 mins) daily out of 7 total periods.
 Teachers have a one hour break when not teaching a class.
 All teachers and students stop for an hour at lunch time.

 Your primary relationships while here will be with the Principal of the high school, the English teacher (Karen person) who you are partnered with, the other teachers, and with the hundreds of delighted students you will teach.
-Your English teacher partner is very helpful to communicate more challenging exercises or instructions in the classroom.
+Volunteers instructors are expected to lead classrooms.
+Your English teacher partner will be very helpful to assist in communicating more challenging exercises or instructions in the classroom.

 Basic accommodation is provided.
 This includes three daily meals as well as bottled and / or boiled water.
 Typically dishes are rice with vegetables and some meat.
 Adjustments are made for vegetarian and vegan diets.

-The refugee camp is located six hours overland west of Chiang Mai, Thailand, on the border of Burma.
+The refugee camp is located seven hours overland west of Chiang Mai, Thailand, on the border of Burma.
 It's 2.5 hours west of Mae Sariang.
-Accessible only by 4x4 truck.
-Camp permit, authorization by the Thai govt. and Karen Refugee Committee, is required to access camp.
+Accessible only by authorized 4x4 truck.
+Camp permit, approved by the Thai govt. and Karen Refugee Committee, is required to access camp.
 We work with you to achieve this.

-BA in education or directly applicable is preferred but not required.
+We seek volunteers with native English language skills or English language expertise at that level.
+A bachelors degree in education or directly applicable is preferred but not required.
 Students attending a degree program for education will be viewed favorably.
 ESL certifications can be helpful but are not required.
 Experience teaching ESL is preferred.
 Ability to mentor English teachers in ESL methods and practices is helpful.
 Real-life teaching experience in a different subject can be perfectly fine.
 If you are unsure if you would be qualified, tell us about your applicable experience and we will review together.
-We seek native English language speakers.

-Please contact us 4+ weeks (6+ preferred) in advance of your travel dates.
-This time allows us to meet via video chat, help you obtain the permit to camp, and arrange for your driver and travel.
+Please contact us 6+ weeks (8+ preferred) in advance of your travel dates.
+This allows us time to meet via video chat, help you obtain a camp permit, and arrange for your driver and travel.

-There are just three co-founders of our small non-profit organization.
+Our small non-profit has three co-founders.
 Two are experienced travelers and teachers and one was a refugee in this refugee camp from 1995 to 2010.
-She and her family were resettled to the USA in 2010 and she is committed to helping the Karen people in her community in the USA and also those who remain in the refugee camp where she lived for 15 years.
-She still has immediate family living in the the camp.
+She was resettled with her family to the USA in 2010.
+Our organization was founded in response to her passion for helping the Karen people who remain in the refugee camp where she lived for 15 years.

 If you would like to teach English at the refugee camp to support the Karen ethnic minority group from Karen State in Burma we would love to hear from you!